rfukutome/anima-prototype-old/README.md

 # AnimaPrototype
-3rd person action adventure game.
+This repo is made for "Anima" a 3rd person action adventure prototype game.

-Here's a sneak preview into where the player will enter the world for the first time called "The End"
+Here's a screenshot of where the player will enter the world for the first time called "The End"
 ![Alt text](../third-person-camera/ProjectPhotos/TheEnd_v0.png?raw=true "The End")